applicationdesignframework/applicationdesignframework.github.io/examples/documentsapp/README.md

 #### Context

-We need to build a Token Vending Machine (TVM) API that implements IAM session broker to vend temporary credentials.
+We need to build a Token Vending Machine API (TVM API) that implements IAM session broker to vend temporary credentials.
 Services’ runtime code should not have any access to data at deployment time.
 The runtime code should call TVM API to get temporary scoped credentials for access to data.
 This approach should improve security and make audits easier.
 We still want services to define their own roles and policies to avoid bottlenecks in development.
 The policies should use `${aws:PrincipalTag/KEY}` to scope access.
 Services should be able to control access scope based on the ID token claims of the authenticated user.

 #### Decision

-TVM API should vend temporary credentials for service access role.
-It should tag the session based on predefined ID token claim value of the authenticated user to implement access scoping.
-Services should allow TVM API Service Principal role to assume the service access role.
+The TVM API should vend temporary credentials for a service access role.
+It should tag the role session based on predefined ID token claim value of the authenticated user to implement access scoping.
+Services should allow the TVM API Service Principal role to assume the service access role.

-Services should register with TVM API.
+Services should register with the TVM API before asking for temporary credentials.
 For initial implementation, the TVM API should trust any role in the same account to register a service.
-The TVM API should authenticate the caller using IAM, authorize the request if the caller from the same account, and use the caller role name (e.g. `DocumentsAPI`) as the service principal role name for registration.
+The TVM API should authenticate the caller using AWS Identity and Access Management (AWS IAM), authorize the request if the caller from the same account, and use the caller role name (e.g. `DocumentsAPI`) as the service principal role name for registration.

 Services should provide the following information during registration: